Naman1997/simple-talos-cluster/README.md

 | [Wireguard](https://www.wireguard.com/) (Optional) | Raspberry Pi & Cloud VPS |
 | [Docker](https://docs.docker.com/) (Optional) | Cloud VPS |
 | [Docker](https://docs.docker.com/) | Client |

+`Client` refers to the node that will be executing `terraform apply` to create the cluster.
+The `Raspberry Pi` can be replaced with a VM or a LXC container.
+The items marked `Optional` are needed only when you want to expose your kubernetes services to the internet via WireGuard.

+Docker is mandatory on the `Client` as this projects builds a custom talos image with system extensions using the [imager](https://github.com/siderolabs/talos/pkgs/container/installer) docker image on the `Client` itself.

 ### Create an HA Proxy Server